Mên-an-Tol: Etymology

-The name Men an Toll in Cornish means "the stone of the hole".
+The Cornish name Men a Toll translates into English as "the stone with a hole".

 Description

 The Mên-an-Tol consists of three upright granite stones: a round stone with its middle holed out with two standing stones to each side, in front of and behind the hole.
-When seen at an angle from one side, the stones form a three-dimensional "101".

 The two side stones are both about 1.2 metres high.
 The westernmost stone was moved and brought into a straight line with the other two stones sometime after 1815.
 The holed stone is roughly octagonal in outline.
 It is 1.3 metres wide and 1.1 metres high; the circular hole is 0.5 m in diameter.
 The only other holed stone in Cornwall of this type is the Tolvan holed stone which can be seen in a garden near Helston.

 There is one other standing stone nearby, and six recumbent stones, some of which are buried.
 A cairn exists as a low stony mound just to the southeast.
 There are two other early Bronze Age barrows or cairns between 120 and 150 metres to the north.